htesgaard/vagrant-ansible-atomic-cluster/README.md

 Job for network.service failed because the control process exited with error code.
 See "systemctl status network.service" and "journalctl -xe" for details.
 ```

-But if you rerun 'vagrant up' a second time on all the atomic nodes, it will initialize correctly.
+But if you rerun 'vagrant up' a second time on all the atomic boxes, it will initialize correctly.
 So to start this ignoring the errors as a one-liner use this command:
 ```bash
 vagrant up control && (vagrant up atomic1 || vagrant up atomic1) && (vagrant up atomic2 || vagrant up atomic2) && (vagrant up atomic3 || vagrant up atomic3) && (vagrant up atomic4 || vagrant up atomic4)
 ```